Firewise USA Recognition Program

 - Conduct educational outreach in your neighborhood.

-- Invest a minimum of $25 per home in local wildfire risk-reduction actions for the year.
+- Invest a minimum of only $25 per home in local wildfire risk-reduction actions for the year.

-- Submit an application to your state Firewise liaison - FIRESafe MARIN will help!
+- Submit an application online - FIRESafe MARIN will help!

 *The assessment is a written document outlining hazards and risk related to wildfires where you live.
 This will be prepared by your Firewise committee in cooperation with your local fire department and FIRESafe MARIN.
 You will create an action plan based on the assessment.
 Examples are available on the recognition process page.